Tom-Nagy/family-friendly/README.md

 ### Different design

+Thinking on how usable and intuitive the carousel is to scroll thought Events, considering that it could be a lot of them, I have decided to implement collapsible to display all the events across the website.

+After considering deadline and features priority, I decided to leave the support section for future features to implement.
+I once heard that the project is never finished, we just run out of time!

 [**:back:** *Table of Content*](#Table-of-Content)

 ## Features

 To build this project, I use Flask framework with the Jinja templating language.
 For consistency across the website some features will be repeated and functionality will be kept as simple and direct as possible.

-Features are published in a separate file, please see [FEATURES.md](FEATURES.md) for full details.
+Existing and Future Features are published in a separate file, please see [FEATURES.md](FEATURES.md) for full details.

 ## Flowchart